anniavdc/f-m3-evaluacion-final-anniavdc/README.md

+Project presented as final evaluation for the ReactJS module in Adalab.

+Starting:
+Clone or fork the repository and install all the dependencies with npm install.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with create-react-app so you can run the following commands:

 ## Available Scripts